-1. Define sexual harassment as it relates to federal and state laws.
+1. Define unwanted sexual advances related to government and state laws.

-2. Review current research on harassment to and by physicians in healthcare.
+2. Testimonial current research on harassment by doctors in health care.

-3. Identify the effects of harassment on the victim, the work unit, the organization, and patient care.
+3. Identify the consequences of harassment on the sufferer, the job unit, the company, and the person's treatment.

-4. Discuss and define retaliation as it pertains to the workplace environment.
+4. Discuss and define retaliation as it relates to the office environment.